 Overview: This advanced psychotherapy externship is designed to provide training in Integrated Primary Care and Clinical Health Psychology.
-Externs will provide evaluation, consultation, and short- and long-term evidence-based treatment for patients with comorbid medical and mental health issues.
+Externs will join the Behavioral Medicine Service (BMed), a multidisciplinary team embedded at UCMedicine DCAM Primary Care Group (PCG).
+BMed provides psychiatric and/or behavioral medicine diagnostic assessments, warm handoff evaluations, psychiatric medication management, and short- and long-term evidence-based treatment for patients with comorbid medical and mental health issues.
+In addition, BMed providers are available to curb side consultations for all UCMedicine DCAM Internal Medicine providers.
 Patients will be drawn from the adult psychiatry clinic, primary care, and other medical departments and sections.
 Externs will spend two half days within the primary care clinic, carry a caseload of outpatients for psychotherapy, and have the opportunity to co-facilitate a psychotherapy group (specific opportunities for group vary from year to year depending on current clinic offerings).
 As most of this experience occurs within UC primary care clinic, trainees learn to work within the interdisciplinary environment of an academic medical center.
-Externs also have the opportunity to see outpatients for longer-term psychotherapy.
+Externs also have the opportunity to see outpatients for longer-term psychotherapy in Adult Psychiatry Outpatient Clinic.
 All externs will receive at least one hour of individual supervision provided by Dr. Araújo.
-Additional individual or group supervision may be provided by an advanced trainee and/or another faculty member.
-Advanced trainees might also have an opportunity to do peer-supervision.
+Additional individual or group supervision may be provided by an advanced trainee, staff licensed clinical social worker, and/or another faculty member.
+Advanced trainees might also have an opportunity to do peer supervision, including providing one-one training on basic principles of mental health assessment and interventions to 1st year internal medicine residents.